Virtual Ride

 Frequently Asked Questions

 Virtual Riders are individuals who choose to craft their own activity for their BellRinger experience.
 Virtual Riders may choose to design a solo bike route, trek a familiar hike, walk 25 miles in a week, or complete any other activity they’re excited about.
-Whatever you’re interested in doing, let it motivate your fundraising — and share pictures and stories with the BellRinger team, so we can celebrate with you.
+Whatever you’re interested in doing, let it motivate your fundraising— and share pictures and stories with the BellRinger team, so we can share it with the rest of the community!

 Most Virtual Riders will not participate in the physical events of BellRinger Weekend.
 Virtual Riders are instead invited to craft their own BellRinger activity, whether that be during BellRinger Weekend or in the weeks leading up to it.
 Virtual Riders are also welcome to volunteer for BellRinger Weekend to take part in the Ride Weekend festivities.